ying-tang/help-documentation/_neutron/network_ip_availability.md

 author: Leslie Lundquist, Ulysses Kanigel
 ---

-## How Can I Check My Network IP Availability?

 In OpenStack Mitaka and newer, availability commands let you check the availability of IPs more easily.

 ### Floating IP Pool Availability